 Week 1 - the rule of thirds (Story)

 Off we went to the Botanic Gardens, cameras ready!
 I'm not sure if the pot of tea was exactly rule of thirds, but it got "explored" on Flickr, so is now one of my most popular images.
-It's available on ArtBoja.com.
+Prints are available on request.

 Week 2 - straight out of camera (Technical)